c-neto/carlosneto.dev/blog/2023/2023-10-21-cloud-concepts.md

 ::::{grid}

 :::{grid-item-card}
+__Public Cloud__
-- __Public Cloud__: Resources are shared and can be used by anyone (examples: AWS, GCP, Oracle Cloud).
+Resources are shared and can be used by anyone (examples: AWS, GCP, Oracle Cloud).
 ---
+__Private Cloud__
-- __Private Cloud__: Often referred to as _Bare Metal Cloud_ owned by a single entity, and resources are not shared with other corporations (examples: OpenStack, VMWare, and XenServer).
+Often referred to as _Bare Metal Cloud_ owned by a single entity, and resources are not shared with other corporations (examples: OpenStack, VMWare, and XenServer).
 :::

 :::{grid-item-card}
+__Hybrid Cloud__
-- __Hybrid Cloud__: A combination of both Private Cloud and Public Cloud components.
+A combination of both Private Cloud and Public Cloud components.
 ---
+__MultiCloud__
-- __MultiCloud__: Cloud architecture is not dependent on a specific Cloud model and can run in both Private and Public Cloud environments.
+Cloud architecture is not dependent on a specific Cloud model and can run in both Private and Public Cloud environments.
 ---
+__Community Cloud__
-- __Community Cloud__: Custom Cloud architecture created by corporations to provide clients with the flexibility of multiple Public and Private Cloud features.
+Custom Cloud architecture created by corporations to provide clients with the flexibility of multiple Public and Private Cloud features.
 :::

 ::::